 Information and Communication Technology (ICT) is delivered to students across all their subjects.
 Through the use of a range of software, students develop an understanding of how these can be applied to various activities undertaken in and beyond the classroom.

 Typically students will explore the use of Word, Pages, PowerPoint/Keynote, Publisher, Excel, Adobe elements suite, Moviemaker and other subject specific software (Photoshop and Flash for example).
-Students in years 7-9 will engage with a number of iPad applications that enhance the learning experience and allow them to create and communicate.
-(The list of apps can be found below).
-Students have access to all school licensed and government provided software
+Students in years 7-9 will engage with a number of iPad/tablet applications that enhance the learning experience and allow them to create and communicate.
+Students have access to all school licensed and government provided software.

 The school has a robust network that is supported by a full-time network manager and technical support team.
 Students also have access to a reliable filtered internet service.

 All students at NHS must have a 1:1 device.
-Students in years 7-9 are part of the iPad program while our year 10-12 students are able to bring a device of their choice as long as it meets the minimum specifications.
+In 2018, students in Year 7 are required to bring a touchscreen notebook specified by the school.
+This device will be available for purchase through an online portal: details will be provided for all enrolling students.
+Students in Year 8 2018 should retain the iPad they purchased in Year 7.
+Students in Years 9-12 may chose the device they bring in accordance with the minimum specifications set out by the school.
+Click here for the NHS Bring Your Own Device (BYOD) Requirements.
 For all students the device will be family owned.
 Some support will be provided by the IT team at school, but any damage, viruses, technical or insurance issues will be managed at home.

 Our 1:1 Program provides students the opportunity to be effective digital learners who will become confident, creative and productive in a digital world.
 Students will use their devices in class and at home to support their learning.
 We believe that giving students immediate access to technology in a one to one program will help engage them in the learning process in new and creative ways and become increasing skilled at using technology to access and present information, to problem solve and work collaboratively.